 Wholesale and large orders

 My store contains both one-off products and returning products, but I never keep a big stock of any one product.
 If you are a wholesale buyer or would like to place a large order, please contact me through the contact form so we can make an agreement about pricing and delivery times.
-I’m a one-man business, which means my production capabilities are limited, but I will absolutely accommodate large orders that may require an extra effort on my part.
+I’m a one-man business, which means my production capabilities are limited, but I will absolutely accommodate large orders that may require an extra effort on my part, so long as I can keep up with potential deadlines.
+If you’d like to sell Martillo Workshop products in your store, please don’t hesitate to contact me.

 Leather may stain